-Also you can restore the factory default settings via the hardware RESET button.
-The hole of the button is located on the back panel of the router.
-Use a small paperclip to activate the button; insert it into the hole (with the router turned on), push, and hold for 15 seconds.
-Then remove the paperclip.
+Also you can restore the factory default settings via the hardware RESET/WPS button.
+The button is located on the back panel of the router next to the power connector.

+To restore the factory default settings, push the button (with the router powered on) and hold for 3 seconds.
+Then release the button.
+All LEDs of the router should turn off and then turn on again.

 Wait for about 30 seconds.
 Now you can access the web-based interface of the router using the default IP address, username and password.